 How Is CBD Useful Managing Behavioral Issues In Dogs?

-CBD for pets is useful because of its positive effect on the endocannabinoid system (ECS) by influencing CB1 and CB2 receptors of this system.
+CBD for pets is useful because of its positive effect on the endocannabinoid system (ECS) by influencing the CB1 and CB2 receptors of this system.
 This in turn results in better neurological functioning and emotional wellbeing.
 CBD positively affects 5-HT1A serotonin receptors and acts as a serotonin reuptake inhibitor at synaptic clefts.
 This results in increased serotonin levels in the brain, and thereby improves the mood.
 Apart from increasing serotonin levels, CBD helps to reduce stress and anxiety, resulting in lesser aggressive behavior in dogs.
 CBD helps to reduce aggression in dogs mainly due to its anxiolytic effects.

 Precautions When Using CBD For Aggression In Dogs